An Output-Polynomial Time Algorithm to Determine all Supported Efficient Solutions for Multi-Objective Integer Network Flow Problems: Output-sensitivity Analysis for the Weakly Supported Efficient Solutions

-This problem is NP-complete~\cite{KelPfePis04}.
-A finished decision problem $E^{\mathrm{Fin}}$ for an enumeration problem $E=(I, C)$ is hereby defined as the problem: Given an instance $x \in I$ of the enumeration problem and a subset $M \subseteq C(x)$ of the configuration set, the goal is to decide if $M=C(x)$, i.e., we want to decide if we already have found all configurations.
-If the enumeration problem $E$ can be solved in output-polynomial time then $E^{\mathrm{Fin}}\in \mathbf{P}$~\cite{Lawler1980}.

-The determination of all nondominated vectors of a MOSP as well as the determination of all efficient solutions of a MOSP can be formulated as an enumeration problem~\cite{Boekler2017}.
-We denote the finished decision problem for the determination of all nondominated vectors of a MOSP as MOSP$^{\mathrm{Fin}}_{\mathcal{Y}}$ and the determination of all efficient solutions of a MOSP as MOSP$^{\mathrm{Fin}}_{\mathcal{X}}$, respectively.
+The determination of all nondominated vectors of a \ref{eq:MOSP}, as well as the determination of all efficient solutions of a \ref{eq:MOSP} can be formulated as an enumeration problem~\cite{Boekler2017}.
+We denote the finished decision problem for the determination of all nondominated vectors of a \ref{eq:MOSP} as \ref{eq:MOSP}$^{\mathrm{Fin}}_{\mathcal{Y}}$ and the determination of all efficient solutions of a \ref{eq:MOSP} as \ref{eq:MOSP}$^{\mathrm{Fin}}_{\mathcal{X}}$, respectively.
+The proof of~\Cref{lem:mosp} is given by showing that the finished decision variant \ref{eq:MOSP}$^{\mathrm{Fin}}_{\mathcal{Y}}$ of the \ref{eq:MOSP} is $\mathbf{co}$-$\mathbf{NP}$-hard, by a reduction of the complement of the Knapsack problem: